 Beneath the Andaman Sea surface at Mu Koh Similan National Park lies a complex ecosystem.
 The major residents of the reef are corals and the closely related sea anemones; of the phylum Cnidaria, class Anthozoa, which contains all radially symmetrical invertebrate animals.
 Corals and sea anemones exist as individual polyps living in either solitary or mostly colonial forms.
 The polyps of hard corals construct communal limestone homes which are built up into a multitude of shapes and sizes eventually giving rise to a coral reef.

-Several factors support a good environment for the reef, i.e. temperature, salinity, light, wave and tide, sedimentation and nutrients.
-These all create a healthy coral reef.
+Several factors support a good environment for a coral reef, i.e. temperature, salinity, light, wave and tide, sedimentation and nutrients.
 In the Andaman Sea, coral reefs are classified as deep water and medium water.
 Deep water coral reefs can grow down to 30 metres, and the Similan dive sites have these reefs in abundance because of the clarity of water which allows sunlight to penetrate deeper.
 Medium water coral reefs grow between 8-15 metres beneath the surface.
 The deep water hard corals found in the Similan Islands are of mostly staghorn coral types (Acropora echinata) and the smaller cauliflower shaped types (Seriatopora histrix).

 The park is not only of interest to divers, it's also popular with bird watchers.
 Most bird watchers who make the trip to Koh Similan do so to see the Nicobar pigeons which are seldom seen elsewhere.
 They are often seen foraging around the campsite on Koh Miang (island number 4).
 Other highlights are the close up views and large numbers of pied imperial pigeons, and regular sightings of white-bellied sea eagles.
 Another commonly seen species is the collared kingfisher.
 A survey conducted in 1992 revealed that 39 species of birds can be found on the 9 islands.
 Resident species include the Brahminy kite and the white-breasted waterhen, while migratory species include the pintail snipe and grey wagtail.
 Temporary migratory species include the barn swallow, cattle egret, watercock and the roseate tern.